 Whether you can do it by just looking at yourself in the mirror, or you need to get out a tape measure for a reality check, make sure you get a clear picture of your sizes, proportions and shape.

-By being honest and observant about your body you are arming yourselves with the power to walk into any shopping environment and feel confident that you will be able to find garments that look and feel great Knowing your body shape and buying the right clothes that fit you and compliment you will help you look classier, more fashionable and definitely more chic.
+By being honest and observant about your body you are arming yourselves with the power to walk into any shopping environment and feel confident that you will be able to find garments that look and feel great.
+Knowing your body shape and buying the right clothes that fit you and compliment you will help you look classier, more fashionable and definitely more chic.
 So if you by the right garment for your body shape, the chances are you will look great, so you don’t need to spend a ton of money buying expensive items of clothing when a $20 tee makes you look just as great as a $80 tee.

 Finding Your Body Type